PopicLab/insilicoSV/README.md

 insilicoSV takes in two input files: the reference genome and a yaml configuration file.
 Following the simulation, it outputs two haplotype files, a BEDPE file, and a simple stats file using the prefix given.

+Note: not all SVs inputted may be simulated.
+Because the simulator randomly selects positions for SVs, a SV may fail to be placed due to oversaturation.

 ### Reference Genome
 This file should be in FASTA format.